National Semiconductor SC/MP: Addressing and index registers

+Interrupt handling

+The system includes automatic handling of interrupts on the Sense A line.
+When an interrupt is received and IE is high (enabled), before starting to fetch the next instruction the system instead clears IE to prevent another interrupt, and then exchanges the values in PC and PS3.
+This has the effect of saving the return address in PR3 and sending the next instruction into the interrupt handler entry point previously stored in PR3.

+The system does not include the equivalent of a return-from-interrupt.
+This can be performed with another XPPC, copying the previously-saved address in PR3 back to the PC and execution continues where it left off.
+However, this leaves the wrong address in PR3, not the start of the interrupt handler, but the end.
+To address this, the common solution is to place the XPPC that returns to the main code one instruction above the handler entry point, rather than at the end.
+When the handler completes, it jumps back to this instruction, so when XPPC is called, the PC is pointed one location before the proper entry point.
+Because the system increments the PC before calling an instruction, this means the next interrupt will result it in entering at the correct entry point.
+This "exit handler" normally also resets the IE to 1 to re-enable interrupts.

 Bus control

-A unique feature of the SC/MP was a shared daisy-chained control line that allowed multiple SC/MP, or more commonly a single SC/MP and related direct memory access controllers, to share access to a single main memory.
+A feature of the SC/MP was a shared daisy-chained control line that allowed multiple SC/MP, or more commonly a single SC/MP and related direct memory access (DMA) controllers, to share access to a single main memory.
 When any one of the chips on the bus desired access to memory, it would set the ENOUT pin high, thereby signalling the other chip's ENIN pins that they had to release the bus.
-With other processors, this would normally require external logic implemented by the board designers to pause the CPU to the same end, often with some complexity due to the internal instruction timing that was not visible to the external circuits.
+With most other processors, this would normally require external logic implemented by the board designers to pause the CPU to the same end, often with some complexity due to the internal instruction timing that was not visible to the external circuits.
 In the SC/MP this was all included internally so a single line on the circuit board was all that was needed to implement this feature.

 The original idea was to ease the creation of microcontroller-like applications containing an SC/MP, one or more DMA controllers, and a single shared memory.
 Designed specifically to be as low-cost as possible in terms of an overall system, the desire to lower the cost of the SC/MP itself also led to decisions about the bit-serial ALU and the inclusion of serial input/output lines to eliminate the need for a separate UART (this feature was removed in the later SC/MP III).
+Osborne's review of the system stated it was the "microprocessor of choice in any multi-processor application" but this market seems to have been limited as sales were never particularly strong.